 The Internal Medicine Residency Program at Broward Health North provides an opportunity to care for a diverse patient population in a department with a history of commitment to the highest standards of medical education, clinical care, and community service.

 All applications are processed through the Electronic Residency Application Service (ERAS).
 All applicants are encouraged to rotate in our facility either in internal medicine or in a subspecialty.
-At this time we do not sponsor anyone on visas.
-All of our applicant visitations and interviews will be done virtually for the 2020–2021 application cycle.
+Effective immediately, we can consider candidates requiring J1 Visa sponsorship and with Employment Authorization Documents (EAD).
+All of our applicant interviews will be done virtually for the 2024–2025 application cycle.

 We participate in the National Residency Matching Program and do not accept any applicants outside of the Match.
 We offer a Categorical Internal Medicine Training Programs:

 ACGME ID # TBA (15 Total Positions)